 (Gaillardia grandiflora)

-Looking like a bright red and yellow daisy, the blanket flower is a colorful choice for that bright sunny spot.
+Looking like a bright red and yellow daisy, the blanket flower is a colorful choice for sunny spots.
 They work very well in large containers and can reach heights between 1 and 3 feet, depending on the variety.

-A blanket flower will keep on blooming from early summer right through until you get your first frost, if you cut back older flowers before they go to seed.
+A blanket flower will keep on blooming from early summer right through until you get your first frost.
 It’s a hardy perennial and will come back even after a cold winter.

 If you’re not fond of replanting every spring, this will save you the effort.